Skip to main content

 According to the Muratorian fragment, the Testamentum at one point included an Epistle to the Alexandrians.

-Many scholars have claimed that the Epistle to the Alexandrians was the ancient and original name of the Epistle to the Hebrews.
+Many scholars, such as Moses Stuart, have claimed that the Epistle to the Alexandrians was the ancient and original name of the Epistle to the Hebrews.
 Alexandria itself was the second largest Jewish city at the time after Jerusalem, and an early Jewish-Christian community flourished there.
+In addition, there was a large Jewish temple in Leontopolis, near Alexandria, which the epistle seems to refer to more accurately than the temple in Jerusalem.

 The Epistle to the Hebrews was the only Pauline Epistle missing from the Muratorian fragment, and specifically, it was the only non-pastoral letter left in the Pauline corpus.